-Preheat oven and spread hazelnuts on the tray.
 Preheat oven to 175 °C. Spread the hazelnuts in an even layer on the baking sheet.
-Place in oven and roast for 8-12 minutes.
+Place in oven and roast for 10-15 minutes.
 Stir or shake the tray every 5 minutes to help the hazelnuts to cook evenly.

 When the hazelnuts are browned and smell nutty, remove from the oven, and immediately transfer onto a plate or another baking sheet.

 Preheat oven to 180 °C. Line a baking sheet with non-stick baking paper.

 To prepare chia eggs simply grind chia seeds in a coffee grinder.
 Mix 2 tablespoons of ground chia seeds (10 g) with 6 tablespoons of water.
 Stir and let it rest for a couple of minutes to thicken.

 Melt coconut cream in a medium pot over low heat.
 Stir until smooth.
 Let it cool down a bit.

 Always use full-fat canned coconut milk.
 Chill it in the refrigerator overnight so that you can easily separate cream from the liquid.
 The cream should be firm enough so that you can scoop it out with a spoon.